iterative/dvc.org/content/docs/studio/create-view.md

 You can change a shared (public) view and make it private by turning off `Share to web`.

+Views that are shared on the web can be opened by anyone, including people who are not logged in to DVC Studio.
+These anonymous users have the `Visitor` role.
+Their access is limited to opening the view, applying filters, and showing/hiding columns for themselves without making permanent changes to the view.
+Refer to the [Roles](/doc/studio/teams#roles) section for details on the features available for different roles.

 ## DVC Studio GitHub app installation

 If you are using a GitHub account, you will have to install the DVC Studio